Viv-VanHau/Waste-Classification/README.md

 - **Model 1 & 2 (CNN - MobileNetV2):** Provided as single .h5 files (Includes both architecture and weights)

-- **Model 3, 4, & 5 (VLM - Vision Transformer):** Provided as Integrated Folders
+- **Model 3, 4, & 5 (VLM - Vision Transformer):** Provided as Integrated Folders.
 These folders contain LoRA Adapters (compatible with Hugging Face peft library)

 To use them, you must download the entire folder for each model